rmckay1763/predicting-patient-issues/README.md

 *This is the recommend method for application development*

 **Synopsis**
-The dockerized application provides a completely containerized and independent environment to develop and test code.
+The dockerized application provides a completely containerized and isolated environment to develop and test code.

 **Prerequisites**
 - Docker Engine [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)